SoftDev4Research/4OSS-lesson/_episodes/05-contributions.md

 ### Support your contributors!

-As your project grows and more people start to contribute, in addition to the minimal CONTRIBUTING.md file you might need to provide support to your contributors in order to encourage them to make future contributions.
+As your project grows and more people start to contribute, in addition to the minimal `CONTRIBUTING` file you might need to provide support to your contributors.
+Support encourages them to make future contributions and to remain active.
-For example, it's important to identify what motivates developers to contribute, what resources they need to work on your project (e.g.codes, data, metadata), what are the right skills to work on a certain task, and if they lack any skill, they have resources to help them develop those skills.
+For example, it's important to identify what motivates people to contribute, what resources do they need to work on your project (e.g.codes, data, metadata), what are the right skills to work on a certain task, and if they lack any skill, they have resources to help them develop those skills.